 If you make a purchase from our website or at one of our retail outlets, your card information is not held in our system, it is securely processed by a specialist third party payment processor.

-If you make a purchase from the Gallery at No 42 Market Place, the merchant copy of the receipt will be kept securely for 3 months before it is destroyed.
+If you make a purchase from No 42 Market Place, the merchant copy of the receipt will be kept securely for 3 months before it is destroyed.

 How is it collected?

 - use our website,

 - sign up to our mailing list (either online or in person),